An anisotropic viscoplasticity model for shale based on layered microstructure homogenization: Formulation

 with $K_{\soft}$ and $G_{\soft}$ denoting the bulk and shear moduli of the soft layer, respectively.
 Also, $\bm{1}$ and $\mathbb{I}$ denote the second-order identity tensor and the fourth-order symmetric identity tensor, respectively.
 While the elastic behavior of clay-rich materials can be highly nonlinear and pressure-dependent~\cite{Choo2011,Choo2013}, the assumption of linear elasticity allows us to minimize the number of model parameters when viscoplastic deformation is of primary interest.
 We note, however, that the standard Modified Cam-Clay model typically employs a pressure-dependent elastic response rather than a linear model.

 For the viscoplastic part of deformation, we adopt the modeling approach proposed by Duvaut--Lions~\cite{Duvaut1972}, which is one of the most popular approaches to viscoplasticity in the literature (\eg~\cite{Simo1988,Ju1990,wang1997viscoplasticity,lazari2015local,Borja2020}).
+The Duvaut--Lions viscoplasticity is chosen mainly for its relative simplicity and computational robustness.
+As shown in Simo \etal~\cite{Simo1988}, the Duvaut--Lions approach can be easily applied to extend any rate-independent plasticity model to viscoplasticity, regardless of the smoothness of yield surface.
+We note, however, that other well-established approaches to viscoplasticity, such as the Perzyna formulation~\cite{perzyna1966fundamental}, can also be cast into the present homogenization framework.
+Indeed, Borja \etal~\cite{Borja2020} have shown that the Duvaut--Lions and Perzyna approaches can produce nearly the same viscoplastic behavior when their parameters are properly selected.

 Central to the Duvaut--Lions viscoplasticity is the notion of backbone stress, which is the closest-point projection of stress onto the yield surface of a rate-independent plasticity model.
 In a Duvaut--Lions model, the backbone stress tensor is first computed based on a rate-independent model, followed by calculation of the (actual) stress tensor by integrating the rate equations accommodating viscous effects.

-For the rate-independent model determining the backbone stress tensor, here we choose the Modified Cam-Clay model, which is widely used for clay-rich materials including shale (\eg~\cite{Chang2010,Semnani2016,white2017thermoplasticity,zhao2018strength}).
+For the rate-independent model determining the backbone stress tensor, here we choose the Modified Cam-Clay model~\cite{roscoe1968}, which is widely used for clay-rich materials including shale (\eg~\cite{Chang2010,Semnani2016,white2017thermoplasticity,zhao2018strength}).
 We denote by $p$ and $q$ the volumetric and deviatoric stress invariants, respectively, which are defined as

 Using these two stress invariants, the yield function can be written as

 where $M>0$ is the slope of the critical state line (CSL), and $p_{c}>0$ is the preconsolidation pressure which is the hardening variable of the model.
 The hardening law is given by